Trajectory Optimization with Optimization-Based Dynamics: Optimization-Based Dynamics

 One of the primary challenges in optimizing (\ref{argmin}) is selecting a solver that is well-suited to the requirements imposed by dynamics representations.
-Solvers for this class of problem are generally categorized as first-order projection \cite{stellato2020osqp, o2016conic, garstka2019cosmo} or second-order path-following methods \cite{domahidi2013ecos, vandenberghe2010cvxopt}.
+Solvers for this class of problem are generally categorized as first-order projection \cite{stellato2020osqp, o2016conic, garstka2019cosmo} or second-order interior-point methods \cite{domahidi2013ecos, vandenberghe2010cvxopt}.
 The first approach optimizes (\ref{argmin}) by splitting the problem and alternating between inexpensive first-order methods, and potentially non-smooth, projections onto the cone.
 The second approach formulates and optimizes barrier subproblems, using second-order methods, along a central path, eventually converging to the cone's boundary in the limit \cite{boyd2004convex}.
 Second-order semi-smooth methods also exist \cite{ali2017semismooth}.

 The first-order projection-based methods, while fast, often can only achieve coarse constraint satisfaction and, importantly, the gradients returned are usually subgradients, which are less useful to an optimizer.
-In contrast, path-following methods exhibit fast convergence, can achieve tight constraint satisfaction \cite{Nocedal2006}, and can return smooth gradients using a relaxed central-path parameter.
+In contrast, interior-point methods exhibit fast convergence, can achieve tight constraint satisfaction \cite{nocedal2006numerical}, and can return smooth gradients using a relaxed central-path parameter.

-Based on these characteristics, we utilize a path-following method \cite{Nocedal2006} (see Section 14.3) to optimize (\ref{argmin}).
+Based on these characteristics, we utilize an interior-point method \cite{nocedal2006numerical} to optimize (\ref{argmin}).
 The idea behind this approach is that the cone constraints are handled using a logarithmic barrier and a sequence of relaxed, and easier to solve subproblems, optimized using Newton's method, converges to a solution of the original problem.

 The optimality conditions for a barrier subproblem are: